nakiopls/ContRedux/README.md

-# CRUD's Counter in Redux
+# Counter CRUD in Redux

 With: